MadhunishaBala/MadhunishaBala/README.md

-# Hi there!
-I'm Madhunisha 👋
-But you can call me Nisha! 😊
+## Hi there!
+I'm Madhunisha 👋But you can call me Nisha! 😊

-AI & Data Science student | Former BA Intern | Passionate about machine learning, data analysis, and building projects that matter
+AI & Data Science student | Former BA Intern | Passionate about machine learning, data analysis, and building projects that make an impact

 ## 🚀 My Skills
 - **Programming Languages**: Python, Java, SQL, R